 For another, combining textual communication with visual communication improves the ability of your content to convey an idea.
 Plus, many people like being able to see a product before making a purchasing decision.

 While eCommerce websites require images for these and other reasons, they may experience difficulty in finding ones that are pertinent, high-quality, and inexpensive.
 Companies that recognized this need developed an entire industry around creating “stock photos” and allowing others to use them for a price.

 Simply taking images from them, or from other websites, without paying for licensing fees puts people at risk of a lawsuit.
-However, budget-conscious online store owners can also find plenty of resources that can provide them with first-rate stock images at no cost.
+However, budget-conscious online store owners can also find plenty of resources that can provide them with first-rate stock images that can help them make a big impact on their design, at no cost.

 Here are some of the best websites with free stock images.